Home Water Heaters Review, Types, and Selecting Tips

 Features: Consider additional features such as a commercial-grade anode, heat traps, PV or DV models, anti-scale devices, brass drain valves, eco-friendly and low NOx burners, advanced electronics with LCD display, Wi-Fi capability, voice-activation systems, condensing technology, and others.

-Installation Location: Determine where you plan to install the water heater.
+Installation location: Determine where you plan to install the water heater.
 Different types of heaters have specific installation requirements.
 For example, tankless heaters require less space, while tank-type heaters need more room.
 Solar heaters necessitate suitable roof space or mounting areas, and electric heaters require the appropriate wiring.

-Environmental Impact: If you're environmentally conscious, you might want to explore eco-friendly options such as solar or heat pump water heaters.
+Environmental impact: If you're environmentally conscious, you might want to explore eco-friendly options such as solar or heat pump water heaters.
 These can reduce your carbon footprint and energy consumption.

-Price and Warranty: Price and warranty are essential factors to consider when selecting a water heater, as they can have a significant impact on your decision-making process.
+Price and warranty: Price and warranty are essential factors to consider when selecting a water heater, as they can have a significant impact on your decision-making process.
 Longer warranties often indicate the manufacturer's confidence in their product's durability.
 Understanding the warranty terms and coverage can help you make an informed decision.

 If your current water heater is ten years old or older, it's worth considering the purchase of a new, more efficient unit with advanced safety features, particularly if you live in an area with hard water (high mineral content).